brainhack-school2020/stephaniealley_bhs2020_project/README.md

 * Week 2: Implementing and practicing strategies and tools learned in Week 1</br>
 The project was envisioned as an extension of the machine learning tutorial presented in Week 1.
 Initially, a directory structure was created that adheres to the TIER guidelines.
 After creating a virtual environment in Python, a Jupyter notebook was created to contain the code and visualizations.
 The pre-processed developmental fMRI data was fetched through nilearn.
 DataLad datasets were created for both the Original_Data and Analysis_Data directories in order to keep track of data manipulation throughout the analysis.
 Notable changes to the notebook code and/or the data were consistently tracked using Git/Github and DataLad in order to become more familiar with and accustomed to using these tools.
 * Week 3: Expanding upon original machine learning tutorial</br>
-In order to explore the effects that various processing options might have on the prediction performance of a machine learning model, four different atlases were chosen from which to extract features: functional (BASC multiscale), structural (AAL), clustering method (Craddock), and linear decomposition (MSDL).
+In order to explore the effects that various preprocessing options might have on the prediction performance of a machine learning model, four different atlases were chosen from which to extract features: functional (BASC multiscale), structural (AAL), clustering method (Craddock), and linear decomposition (MSDL).
 Furthermore, the inclusion/exclusion of various confound options was explored: all confounds, CSF signal, WM signal, global signal, and motion correction.
-Python code was added/modified, particularly using nilearn and scikit-learn, in order to investigate these processing options.
+Python code was added/modified, particularly using nilearn and scikit-learn, in order to investigate these preprocessing options.
 Plotting functions provided by seaborn, matplotlib and nilearn were explored to examine options for visualization of results.
 * Week 4: Visualization of results and project reproducibility</br>
 An interactive figure depicting linear regression plots of model performance on unseen test data was created using plotly.
 A new Jupyter notebook, bhs2020_project_presentation.ipynb, was created to create the final project presentation using RISE.
 Binder was used to reproduce the interactive figure as well as the project as a whole.